Tom Nichols (academic): Politics

-Nichols registered with the Republican Party in 1979.
-He described himself in 2016 as a Never Trump conservative.
+Nichols registered in 1979 with the Republican Party.
+In 2016, he described himself as a Never Trump conservative.
 During the 2016 presidential campaign, Nichols argued that conservatives should vote for Hillary Clinton, whom he detested, because Trump was "too mentally unstable" to serve as commander-in-chief.
 Nichols continued that type of argument for the 2018 midterm elections and advocated that Republicans could save the party by electing as many Democrats as possible in that election.

 Following the confirmation of Brett Kavanaugh to the Supreme Court of the United States, Nichols announced on October 7, 2018, that he would leave the Republican Party to become an independent.
 He claimed that Senator Susan Collins's "yes" vote on the confirmation convinced him that the Republican Party exists solely to exercise raw political power.
 He stated that the Republicans had become a threat to the rule of law and to constitutional norms.
 Nichols also criticized the Democratic Party for being "torn between totalitarian instincts on one side and complete political malpractice on the other".
 He said that with the exception of Senators Chris Coons, Sheldon Whitehouse, and Amy Klobuchar, the behavior of the members of the Democratic Party during the Kavanaugh hearings was "detestable."

 In an opinion column published in 2019, Nichols cited the Mueller Report to argue that Trump failed in his role as a citizen and then as commander-in-chief, by not doing more to prevent and punish the Russian interference in the 2016 United States elections.
 In April 2022, Nichols was quoted regarding the Russian invasion of Ukraine, stating: "If Putin's goal was to cement his grip on power by making Russia hated for decades to come, well, congratulations, I guess."

-Nichols’ statement said live on air generated intense controversy and backlash on social media, with critics demanding a retraction and some calling the remarks extreme.
-Nichols said on MSNBC: “The American president has said, ‘I can point the U.S. military any place I want and kill anyone I want.’
+In October 2025, Nichols appeared on MSNBC's "Deadline: White House" to discuss President Trump's military strikes on suspected drug boats in Pacific and Caribbean waters.
+Nichols expressed agreement with Senator Rand Paul, who had condemned the operations as extrajudicial acts.
+Nichols stated: "Basically the president – and I want to kind of foot stomp behind Paul here about a plan – the American president has said, 'I can point the U.S. military any place I want and kill anyone I want.'
 That, eventually, is going to become a principle in the domestic use of the military.
-He is acclimating people to the notion that the military is his private army, unconstrained by law, unconstrained by norms, unconstrained by American traditions”.
-He warned that such normalization could pave the way for the military to be used against Americans whenever the president chooses.
+He is acclimating people to the notion that the military is his private army, unconstrained by law, unconstrained by norms, unconstrained by American traditions."
+Nichols expressed skepticism about the administration's stated rationale for the strikes, arguing they might not have "anything to do with drugs" and could primarily serve as precedent for expanded executive powers over the military.

 Personal life

-After his previous marriage ended in divorce, Nichols married Lynn in 2014.
+His first marriage ended in divorce.
+Nichols married Lynn in 2014.
 Nichols has one daughter; the family lives in Middletown, Rhode Island.
 He is a Greek Orthodox Christian.